Working with medicinal mushrooms shouldn’t be so confusing!

 - Stay motivated – what gets scheduled gets done!

-While you can learn pretty much anything on your own… nothing compares studying with a leading mycologist, author, fourth generation herbalist.
+While you can learn pretty much anything on your own… nothing compares studying with a leading mycologist, author, and fourth generation herbalist.

 And while standard online courses are great – a community-based program can go a step further.
 You can meet people, get answers to your questions, and reference class materials.